Sidhuvud

 • When do you leave the door to your office open?
 When is it closed?

-2. If you use a digital calendar (such as Outlook, Google Calendar or iCal), create a new calendar and name it something along the lines of My Ideal Week”.
+2. If you use a digital calendar (such as Outlook, Google Calendar, or iCal), create a new calendar and name it something like My Ideal Week”.

 3. In the new calendar, create blocks of time containing the components you just chose to be included in your ideal week.
 You create these in the same way as you would schedule a meeting.
 Make them recurring, so that they are repeated every week.

-4. While we are at it, we can extend this thinking to include how you plan your moths as well.
-Do you want one or several days every month reserved for focusing on a particular type of task, work on a particular project or work remotely from home?
-Add this into your Ideal Week”- calendar as well.
+4. While we are at it, we can extend this thinking to include how you plan your months as well.
+Do you want one or several days every month reserved for focusing on a particular type of task, working on a particular project, or working remotely from home?
+Add this into your My Ideal Week” calendar as well.

-5. When you are done composing your ideal week, set the settings so that you will see the Ideal Week”-calendar as well as your actual calendar at the same time.
+5. When you are done composing your ideal week, set the settings so that you will see the My Ideal Week” calendar as well as your actual calendar at the same time.

-If you think it becomes confusing to see the Ideal Week” at all times, change the settings so that you only see it when you are adding new plans to your calendar.
+If you think it becomes confusing to see the My Ideal Week” calendar at all times, change the settings so that you only see it when adding new plans to your calendar.

-If you set the standard for how you want your weeks to turn out, they will do so more to your liking and less as a result of default and other people’s plans.
+If you set the standard for how you want your weeks to turn out, they will do so more to your liking and less due to default and other people’s plans.
 By creating the conditions for being able to work as efficiently as possible, you will have time to do more of the things you want to do and which you prioritize.

-If you strive to live according to your ideal week, your work-rhythm will gradually change into what you would prefer it to be.
-It might feel difficult at first to get activities to add up as your would want them to, but as the weeks go by and your persist in your efforts to change the structure of your weeks, it will become easier and feel more natural.
+If you strive to live according to your ideal week, your work rhythm will gradually change into what you would prefer.
+It might feel difficult at first to get activities to add up as you would want them to, but as the weeks go by and you persist in your efforts to change the structure of your weeks, it will become easier and feel more natural.

 What is your way?

-What sorts of attempts have you made to create a life-rhythm you are comfortable with?
-Leave a comment to tell us about your experiences!
+What sorts of attempts have you made to create a life rhythm you are comfortable with?
+Please email me and tell me about your experiences!